Morrison-G/DSA-EXCEL-PROJECT-Amazon-product-review-Analysis-/README.md

 ## Project Overview
 This case study analyses Amazon product and customer review data to generate insights that can guide product improvement, marketing strategies, and customer engagement.
 Showing discount strategies, customer satisfaction and potential revenue across categories.

+## Data Content
+### Rows: were 1,465 in Total.
+### Columns: were 16 in Total.
+Product details: name, category, price, discount, and ratings.

+### Customer engagement: user reviews, titles, and content.

+## Tool Used
+Microsoft Excel (Excel functions, Pivot Tables & charts).

+## Data Cleaning Actions
+Some data cleaning steps were applied to make the dataset proper for analysis without errors.

+## Steps
+### Product Name Column: cleaned using Proper & Left function (nesting), removing extra spacing in names.
+### Category Column: cleaned using Left and Find function.
+The delimiter used was “|”.
+### Helper columns: calculated columns and category columns were used in generating the Dashboard.